 Both models incorporate new features to save time and money.
 To reduce costly rework, the Line Alert will cause the beam to blink to notify the operator that the setup has been disturbed.
 Using the Line Set function, the beam can be moved up to 100 percent grade in few seconds and then adjusted left or right to perform first day set in a short trench.
 In addition, both models have a Line Scan functionality, which allows the user to quickly align the beam to the pipe laying target’s center which is placed in the last piece of pipe.

 The DG813 has advanced features when used with the SF803 Spot Finder beam detector.
 The Spot Align feature will automatically align the DG813’s beam to the center of the Spot Finder.
 This alignment feature can be used for an accurate and quick setup, to orient the beam towards the next manhole when used in a trench, through the pipe or when doing an “over-the-top” setup.
 Spot Match is used for checking that the pipe has been installed to the correct grade or for finding the grade value of an existing pipeline.
 This can also be used to calculate the grade between manholes.
-SpotLok is used to lock the beam in a desired position for applications when the beam could be subject to environmentally caused drift such as dramatic temperature changes in the pipe or air stratification.
+SpotLok can be used to easily establish a steep slope reference at mountain areas or to lock the beam in a desired position for applications such as solar farms where the beam could be subject to drift.
 Spot Search is used to align the Spot Finder to the beam over long distances out of the trench.

 The DG613 and DG813 are expected to be available through the Spectra Precision Dealer Network in Europe, the Middle East and Africa in November 2015 and in the Americas and Asia Pacific region mid February 2016.